KWDB/docs/en/sql-reference/data-type/data-type-relational-db.md

 ::: warning note

 - TIMESTAMPTZ does not store any time zone data.
 - By default, KWDB adopts UTC.
-Therefore, the default value for TIMESTAMPZ is identical to that of TIMESTAMP.
+Therefore, the default value for TIMESTAMPTZ is identical to that of TIMESTAMP.

 :::